enqueuezero/site/sidecar.md

 ### Low Overhead

 The sidecar is deployed per-host or per-pod.
-As a result, the network latency between the sidecar and the application is very small, which is in theory equal to the performance of any IPC communication.
+As a result, the network latency between the sidecar and the application is not much, which is in theory equal to the performance of any IPC communication.

-Note that low overhead doesn't mean it brings no overhead.
+Note that low overhead doesn't mean it brings no cost.

 ### Library v/s Sidecar